surjitsinghbhachu/neo4j-relationships/README.md

 3. https://localhost:8080/transactional - This will created nodes C and D and two relationships between the same node within one transaction.
 The relationships are duplicated.

 ### Comment count attribute
-If you comment the `count` attribute in `RelationshipEntity` (+ getters/setters/references), delete existing nodes and rerun the URLs above you will notice the relationship is not duplicated.
+If you comment the `count` attribute in the `RelatedNode` class (+ getters/setters/references), delete existing nodes and rerun the URLs above, you will notice the relationship is not duplicated.